vitessio/website/content/en/docs/faqv2/getting-started/overview/vitess-mysql-relationship.md

 ---
 title: What is Vitess and MySQL's relationship?
-description: Vitess is not a database itself, instead it is a distributed database system built around MySQL.
 shorten_nav_links: true
 notoc: true
 weight: 2
 ---

+**Vitess is not a database itself, instead it is a distributed database system built around MySQL.**

 Vitess provides a sharding system for MySQL, as well as some operational management for its instances.
 Vitess will assist with actions like sharding, managing backup and restore, and adding replicas.